Azure/aks-engine/docs/topics/upgrade.md

  - create new VM and install desired orchestrator version
  - add the new VM to the cluster

 ### Simple steps to run upgrade

-Once the desired Kubernetes version is finalized, call the *upgrade* command:
+Once you have read all the [prerequirements](#pre-requirements), run `aks-engine upgrade` with the appropriate arguments:

 ```bash
 ./bin/aks-engine upgrade \
   --subscription-id <subscription id> \